Skip to main content

 An outdoor patio incorporates heritage trees at the Ringling College of Art and Design's Cunniffe Commons

-An Important Piece of Campus Life
+A Core Component of Campus Life

-Learn more about our work designing for student life
+Learn more about our work designing for student life.

 Your browser is out-of-date!